If you or your child has a minor cut or scrape at home, you should clean the wound and stick a bandage over it.

 - No stitches to remove

 Application of the glue requires a precise technique.
-Ask your doctor about his experience using this wound-closure material.
+Ask your doctor about their experience using this wound-closure material.

 Doctors can use a skin stapler to quickly close a long skin wound or cut in a hard-to-reach area.
 Staples may dissolve in the body -- meaning they’re absorbable -- or may be external and need to be removed by your doctor.